scalp42/askcerebro/README.md

 You feed him `disks` and it tells you everything about them.

 ## Why ?

-I got tired having to check for the latest version of Nginx, Redis, etc and switching variables in Chef, Fabric and wherever you can think.
+I got tired having to check for the latest version of Nginx, Redis, etc and switching variables in Chef, Fabric, Capistrano and wherever you can think.

 For example, looking at the [Logstash cookbook](https://github.com/lusis/chef-logstash) from Lusis and contributors: